akeneo/pim-api-docs/content/guides/dam-connection/technical-stack.md

 Here are the [client errors](/documentation/responses.html#client-errors) that you can have on the PIM side, with our PHP client.

 ::: info
-If you are [creating/updating multiple assets at once](/php-client/exception.html), the API will return a list of errors for each attribute that it couldn't create or update successfully.
+If you are [creating/updating multiple assets at once](/php-client/exception.html), the API will return a list of errors for each attribute that couldn't be created or updated successfully.
 You'll need to find a way to run the calls again for the assets that have not been synchronized.
 :::